 Student Asset Contribution: The student asset contribution represents about 5% from your student assets.

 Student Term-Time Work Expectation: The student term-time work expectation is a standard amount included in all financial aid packages based on a student's class year at Harvard.
-Most students will work roughly 10-12 hours per week for about $10-12 per hour.
+Most students will work roughly 10-12 hours per week for a minimum rate of $12 per hour.

 The estimated scholarship is the total cost of attendance minus the total family contribution.
 We use a combination of federal, state, and Harvard funds to make up the total scholarship amount.